mightymeld/mightymeld-next-chakra-starter-js/README.md

     npm install
    ```
+   (If you're using yarn, you can change the run command in the mightymeld.json file to `yarn dev`.)

 3. Copy `.env.template` to `.env` and add your MightyMeld secret and instance ID.
 If you don’t have an instance ID, [sign up for MightyMeld](https://www.mightymeld.com).